MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/vsphere-integration-pack.md

 ::: moniker-end

-The integration pack for VMware vSphere is an add-on for System Center - Orchestrator.
-It assists you in automating actions in VMware vSphere, enabling full management of your virtualized computing infrastructure.
+The integration pack for VMware vSphere is an add-on for System Center - Orchestrator, It assists you in automating actions in VMware vSphere, enabling full management of your virtualized computing infrastructure.

 [Learn more](https://www.microsoft.com/privacystatement/EnterpriseDev/default.aspx) about privacy in Orchestrator.